 Work ongoing and planned for publication in 2018.

-Continue edits to the PaLM Technical Framework to facilitate the uptake of its content, and to cover the issues and additional use cases coming back from the field (hospitals having deployed existing profiles).
+Small edits to the PaLM Technical Framework to facilitate the uptake of its content, and to cover the issues and additional use cases coming back from the field (hospitals having deployed existing profiles).
 In particular improve the guidance on the microbiology workflow with all the profiles of the TF.

 LSH profile: The LDA profile has been further divided.
 The Laboratory Specimen Hand-off (LSH) profile covers the communication between the analyzer and the track system that moves the specimen through the lab automation track, from pre-processors to the analyzers to storage.